Paatal Lok: Casting

 Sudip eventually wrote the script with the protagonist Jaideep Ahlawat in mind, stating that "he had a phenomenal presence".
 He gave the script to Jaideep, who read two or three episodes of the script at night, and Jaideep eventually met Sudip and Karnesh Sharma, the following day to read the entire script.
 Jaideep eventually stated in an interview with The Indian Express, that "What I found interesting was that the first impression you get of all the characters is in black and white — the criminals, the media and the cops.
 There’s a clear segregation.
 But as the story progresses, all the characters merge into each other in such a way that you don’t realise what’s right and what’s wrong."

 Jaideep did not take any projects, in the intermediate time, despite being approached for Khaali Peeli (2020).
 While shooting for the series, he eventually increased his weight from 85 to 100 kilograms, as the show became physically demanding.
-While the series been primarily shot in Chitrakoot, Jaideep stated that the temperature ranged around 45-46 degrees, which eventually became difficult to shoot.
+Jaideep stated that the temperature ranged around 45-46 degrees, which eventually became difficult to shoot.
 Ishwak Singh, made his digital debut through the series, stated that "The shooting process in the digital world is quite different from that of the movie.
 While shooting for 'Paatal Lok', it was like shooting for three movies, as the makers had a bigger canvas to paint and a lot more to express and communicate."
 Gul Panag describes Renu Chaudhary, Hathiram's wife, as "the kind of middle-class wife whose aspirations are linked to her husbands".

 Abhishek Banerjee also served as the casting director of the series, apart from playing the role of Hathoda Tyagi, the main antagonist in the series.
 Swastika Mukherjee, who played the role of Dolly Mehra, stated that he got a call from Banerjee, at October 2018, and sent her audition tape, which received a good feedback.
 She later came to Mumbai, for the audition process, which eventually worked well, although the actor joined the shoot, post completing her portions in Dil Bechara (2020).
 Although her character was not a lengthy one, she stated "length is not a prerequisite for me, and it would be stupid to choose roles depending on its length or dialogues.
 What makes sense is to understand the quality and also what you can bring to the table."